rohit672/Chat-App/README.md

-# It is a realtime chat application made using Firebase Clound Storage and Realtime Database.
+# It is a realtime chat application made using Firebase Cloud Storage and Realtime Database.